Akshay-Paunikar/Forage_Virtual_Internship_Program/PWC - Digital Intelligence/Task 2 - Responsible AI/readme.md

 <h2>Task 2 - Responsible AI</h2>
 Understanding how AI leads to better decisions.

+<h3>Task Overview</h3>
+<b></b>What you'll learn</b>
+ - The significance of Responsible AI in decision-making.
+ - How to build a Python classification model.
+ - Analyzing feature importance in a classification model.

+<b>What you'll do</b>
+ - Build a Python classification model.
+ - Analyze which features affect the model's decisions the most, both overall and for specific cases.
+ - Create visual representations and provide comments on your findings.

 <h3>Here is your task</h3>
 Ready?
 Download Jupyer Notebook and start creating.
 For your additional analysis and comments, you could use a PowerPoint slide deck and as well or do everything in the tool.
  - Create a classification model in Python.
 Feel free to use libraries such as SkLearn, Keras/Tensorflow or Pytorch.